hotwax/oms-documentation/user-manuals/inventory/receiving/README.md

 This section focuses on managing incoming shipments, returns, and  purchase orders through the Receiving app.

-### List of pages
+### List of Topics

-1. Shipments
+1. Receiving Shipments
-2. Returns
+2. Receiving Returns
-3. Purchase Orders
+3. Receiving Purchase Orders